Day 1 London - Barcelona

 Day 2 Barcelona

 The many and varied attractions of Catalonia’s cosmopolitan capital, Barcelona, are short coach journey from the hotel.
-Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya, the atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices, and bustling Las Ramblas, the city’s most famous street and home to some iconic Modernist buildings.
+Our included guided tour introduces highlights such as the vibrant Plaza de Catalunya; atmospheric Gothic Quarter with its Roman ruins and grand medieval edifices; some of the most iconic Modernist buildings and bustling Las Ramblas, the city’s most famous street.
 The afternoon is then yours to discover your own Barcelona - perhaps visiting Antonio Gaudi’s architectural masterpiece La Sagrada Familia, shopping for bargains or simply unwinding in a chic café.

 Day 3 Barcelona

 An optional day trip invites you to appreciate the breathtaking mountain scenery of Montserrat and its fascinating Benedictine monastery, a bastion of Catalan language and culture during the Franco regime.
 Montserrat is also a noted pilgrimage site, in honour of the Black Virgin, Catalonia’s patron.
 Alternatively, make further independent explorations of Barcelona or stroll to the sandy beach.

 Day 4 Barcelona - Peñiscola - Valencia